AnyChart/docs.anychart.com/Maps/Seat_Maps/Seat_Map.md

 ### As String

 Another way to use SVG image is to put it directly in the script as a string.
-This way may suit you if the SVG image is not too big.
+This way may suit you if the SVG code is not too long.

 ```
 svgString = "<svg xmlns='http://www.w3.org/2000/svg'>" +